 A next generation ultrasound imaging system is not available in the clinics yet.
 It is equivalent of a slow-motion camera that can capture more data than any commercially available ultrasound system.
 It can be used for medical and industrial applications.
 For example; high resolution imaging, cancer imaging, ultrasound treatment, bone imaging, pipeline inspection, flow measurements, defect detection in composite materials and several others.

 UARP-II is a state-of-the-art ultrasound research imaging systems with 256 channels designed for fast acquisition times.
 It can acquire at a rate of 20,000 fps and has a data transfer rate of 64 GB/sec.
 Receiver front end has a capability of 80 MSPS with 12-Bit ADCs.
 Available with trigger inputs and output for synchronizing with other devices.

-This equipment is the most advanced imaging system and itr is currently used following research projects; medical imaging super-resolution ultrasound, microvascular imaging, ultrasound elastography, blood flow measurements and ultrasound bone imaging.
+This equipment is the most advanced imaging system and it is currently used for following research projects: ultrasound bone characterisation, super-resolution ultrasound, microvascular imaging, ultrasound elastography, and blood flow measurements.

 Ultrasound Pressure Calibration

 This is a specialised high precision ultrasound pressure calibration setup.
 It is equivalent of an underwater microphone.
 High-speed ultrasound system and the ultrasonic testing system are regularly calibrated using this setup.
 It can be used for medical and industrial applications.
 For example; measuring microbubble response, testing liquid composition, calibrating ultrasound imaging systems.

 This calibration system consists of a needle hydrophone that can operate 1 – 25 MHz range.
 The sensor material is a 9 micron thick gold electroded Polyvinylidene fluoride (PVDF) film with a typical probe sensitivity of 55nV/Pa.
 It is mounted on a CNC system for scanning a full 3D ultrasound field.